SweetHeart325/MWF-MVC/REVISION_SUMMARY.md

 # Revision Summary & Implementation Details

-**Note to Reviewers:** This document serves as a supplementary guide to the revisions made during the rebuttal phase for **ICASSP 2026**.
+**Note to Reviewers:** This document serves as a supplementary guide to the revisions made during the response phase for **ICASSP 2026**.
 It provides the formalized nomenclature table, detailed implementation settings for ablation studies, and clarified physical interpretations of the core equations.

 ---